m-lab/mlab-vis-api/README.md

 ## Deploy

 We use a flexible [App Engine](https://console.cloud.google.com/appengine) deployment.
+Currently, `gcloud app deploy` is used to deploy internally.
+Ensure you have this tool installed and configured properly.

+First, switch your selected `gcloud` project to the one that matches your credentials.
+It could be: `mlab-oti` or `mlab-staging` etc.

 To deploy to app engine, run this simple command:
 `KEY_FILE=<absolute path to your cred file> ./deploy.sh production|staging|sandbox`

-Currently, `gcloud app deploy` is used to deploy internally.
-Ensure you have this tool installed and configured properly.

 The app will be deployed and accessible from the service URL which depends on the environment.
 In production this URL is: